 Jared and his partner Marlon, and their two children are all avid Rockies fans.

-In the late-1980’s, Betsy and her husband launched a successful technology company, Syscom Services, which was one of the first companies to market email, and subsequently expanded into the area of web design and web-based information management systems.
+In the late-1980’s, Betsy and her husband launched a successful technology company, Syscom Services.
 The firm has been ranked in the Inc. 500 listing of America’s fastest-growing private companies.
-She participated in the sale of the company to a group of investors.
-During that time she also purchased a coffee/ice cream shop in Fort Collins called Huckleberry’s.
-She sold the store five years later to another local business.
+She also owned and later sold a coffee/ice cream shop in Fort Collins called Huckleberry’s.